MarianoOG/Lesson-Notes-Secure-and-Private-AI/60DaysOfUdacity.md

 ## Day 1

-First template on [Study Tips](Study%20Tips.md) and general plan for the 60 days of code challenge.
+First template on Study Tips article and general plan for the 60 days of code challenge.

 ## Day 2